edgio-docs/edgio-docs/guides/third_party_cdns.md

 1. Add an HTTP to HTTPS redirect on the CDN rather than relying on XDN.
 2. Rewrite the `location` header on the CDN whenever you see a response from the XDN.
-3. Use XDN domain for IP resolution on the CDN but set the value for `host` to be the same as public facing domain.
-In this case XDN site has to be configured to accept requests with this header so that the reverse proxy works correctly.
+3. Use the XDN domain for IP resolution on the CDN but set the value for `host` to be the same as the public facing domain.
+In this case the XDN site has to be configured to accept requests with this header so that the reverse proxy works correctly.

 ## Split Testing